jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  dc_shell> check_design
 ```

+You may see some warnings regarding `clk[0]` and `reset[0]` ports
+not being connected to any nets in certain modules.
+This is ok, since in
+PyMTL translation we automatically add those ports to all modules, so they
-You should not see any warnings, however, it is _critical_ that you
+may not actually be used.
+Aside from this, you should not see any warnings.
-carefully review all warnings and errors when you analyze and elaborate a
+However, it is _critical_ that you carefully review all warnings and errors
-design with Synopsys DC.
-There may be many warnings, but you should still
+when you analyze and elaborate a design with Synopsys DC.
+There may be many
-skim through them.
-Often times there will be something very wrong in your
+warnings, but you should still skim through them.
+Often times there will be
-Verilog RTL which means any results from using the ASIC tools is
+something very wrong in your Verilog RTL which means any results from using
-completely bogus.
-Synopsys DC will output a warning, but Synopsys DC will
+the ASIC tools is completely bogus.
+Synopsys DC will output a warning, but
-usually just keep going, potentially producing a completely incorrect
+Synopsys DC will usually just keep going, potentially producing a completely
-gate-level model!
+incorrect gate-level model!

 We need to create a clock constraint to tell Synopsys DC what our target
 cycle time is.
 Synopsys DC will not synthesize a design to run "as fast